GRESB/api-docs/source/includes/_assets.md

             "_validations": {
                 "errors": {
                     "ghg_tot_s3_w": [
-                        "Must be less than or equal to asset_size", "Must be equal to asset_size if the whole building is tenant controlled" ],
+                        "Must be less than or equal to size", "Must be equal to size if the whole building is tenant controlled" ],
                     "en_tot_wf": [
-                        "Must be less than or equal to asset_size" ],
+                        "Must be less than or equal to size" ],
                     "wat_tot_w": [
-                        "must be equal to asset_size"
+                        "must be equal to size"
                     ]
                 }
             }